Red claw crab, also known as Perisesarma bidens, is a tropical brackish water crustacean species found in mangrove swamps of the Indo-Pacific area.

 - They are shy but active scavengers.

 The red claw crabs are interesting animals that are easy to care for, particularly when you can meet their needs, but they do not live very long.
-You should get a red claw crab because it is an excellent addition to a paludarium setup.
+Nevertheless, you should get a red claw crab because it is an excellent addition to a paludarium setup.